Skip to main content

 readonly optional downloadAlternateFFmpeg?: boolean

-Whether to download the alternate FFmpeg library from Electron's release assets and replace the default FFmpeg library prior to signing
+Whether to download the FFmpeg library variant from Electron's release assets and replace the default (proprietary codec) FFmpeg library before signing.

 electronFuses?